TablEdit Users Say:

 Notes

-The dialog called up by the selection of {Score}{Notes...} allows you to append a relatively long text to your tablature files (playing instructions, historical comment, etc.).
+The dialog called up by the selection of {Score | Notes...} allows you to append a relatively long text to your tablature files (playing instructions, historical comment, etc.).
 This can be particularly useful for teachers as it affords them the opportunity to go into more detailed discussions of playing technique, hand movement, etc. than may be possible by the simple display afforded by the tablature, itself.
 The dialog also provides ample room for detailed copyright and discographical information.
 Such information should always be provided, if available.

 For quick editing of the text, the dialog can also be opened by clicking on the extreme right of the "Info" zone of the status bar at the bottom of the TablEdit window.
 If the file already contains such notes, this is indicated by the display of the letter "N" in the status bar.

 The "Print notes" check box allows you to specify if the notes should be printed out with the tablature.
+If all lines can fit on half of the page width, TablEdit automatically distributes the text of the notes into two columns.
+This may prove to be useful in the case of song lyrics.

 To the right of the "Print notes" check box you'll see a row of four "radio" buttons.
 These allow you to select the type of justification that should be used when printing the notes out.
-The four options are:
+The options are:

 L = Flush Left (straight left margin, "ragged" right margin)